 Automate backup and cleanup for your computer and smartphone

 If you use a smartphone, a computer or almost anything with onboard storage, you must be all too familiar with the situation of running out of free space.
 Manually clearing up space every time this happens can be tedious.
-An easy solution is to
+An easy solution

-being a fallback in case your device crashes unexpectedly at any point in time.
+of being a fallback in case your device crashes unexpectedly at any point in time.
 You can check out Google Files to start with, but search your relevant app stores for more options.

 Shopping can sometimes transform into what is known as retail therapy, but most often it’s simply a massive chore that you’d rather do without.
 Does anyone really enjoy going grocery shopping in their free time?
-Even if you do, there
+Even if you do,

-price, all with one click.
+the best possible price, all with one click.
 All these are a mere search away.